-Responsibilities of FMOs, field office managers, state directors, and the Director, Office of Fire and Aviation for prescribed fire reviews are outlined in the Prescribed Fire Handbook.
-Content and organization of prescribed fire review reports can also be found in the Prescribed Fire Handbook.
+Responsibilities of FMOs, field office managers, state directors, and the Director, Office of Fire and Aviation for prescribed fire reviews are outlined in Prescribed Fire Guidance, issued through IM No. OF&A 2000-020, July 12, 2000.
+Content and organization of prescribed fire review reports can also be found in that quidance.(USFS)